chandywerks/Enterasys-NetSight/README.md

 ### INSTALLATION

 You can use the cpan or cpanm CLI utility to install the package.
 This will attempt to satisfy all the dependencies for you.

 You may need to download the OpenSSL header files in order to install the Crypt::SSLeay dependancy.
-In debian based systems you can install the headers with aptitude like so,
+In debian based systems you can install the headers with aptitude,

 	sudo apt-get install libssl-dev

+You may also need to download XML parsing headers,

+	sudo apt-get install libexpat1-dev

-If you wish to install manually you will have to make sure you have the SOAP::Lite module installed.
+If you wish to install manually you will need to install the SOAP::Lite module first.
 Download the [tar.gz package](https://metacpan.org/module/Enterasys::NetSight) and run the following,

 	tar -xvf Enterasys-NetSight-#.##.tar.gz